-This estimate represents the Court's assessment of the number of trial days needed for this case.
+&lt;sup>1 This estimate represents the Court's assessment of the number of trial days needed for this case.
 Any requests for additional trial days must be made at the time of the deadline for Trial Filings (First Round).
-The Court will make a final determination on the days needed for trial at the FPTC.
+The Court will make a final determination on the days needed for trial at the Final Pretrial Conference.

-By default, all hearings shall proceed in-person, unless a request is made by the parties and granted by the Court.
+&lt;sup>2 By default, all hearings shall proceed in-person, unless a request is made by the parties and granted by the Court.
 Requests to appear via Zoom must be e-filed by the Friday before the hearing and must indicate that counsel has met and conferred per Local Rule 7-3.